Back to Louisiana

 Plain English Breakdown

-This bill requires the Department of Children and Family Services to report changes in a child's living situation to the Louisiana Department of Health, which then adjusts public assistance benefits accordingly.
+This act requires the Department of Children and Family Services to report changes in household circumstances to the Louisiana Department of Health, which must then adjust public assistance benefits accordingly.

 What This Bill Does